ritaturk/xenko-docs/manual/getting-started/manage-assets.md

 This page will show you how to edit your game assets.
 As an example, you’ll change the color of a Material.

-> **Note**: At all times, you can see your changes in real-time in the asset preview window.

 ## Change Material color

  1. In the **Asset view** tab, select the Sphere Material.